-Our 2018 programme of international seminars reflects the full range of the Bank of England's responsibilities for monetary policy, macroprudential policy and microprudential policy.
+Our 2019 programme of international seminars reflects the full range of the Bank of England's responsibilities for monetary policy, macroprudential policy and microprudential policy.
 CCBS is ideally placed in the heart of the Bank of England to promote the study of the interactions between these three strands of policy, and our programme of events reflects this focus.
-New this year is a workshop on FinTech.

 All our international central banking seminars are provided free of charge and are open to experts from central banks plus banking and insurance regulatory authorities around the world.
 Full details of the events and how to apply can be found in this Prospectus.

-Our aim is to bring together not just central bankers and regulators to share their experiences but also to learn from experts in the field, including industry practitioners and academics.
+Our aim is to bring together central bankers and regulators to share their experiences and also to learn from experts in the field, including industry practitioners and academics.
 Our Research Forum on macrofinance is one such event which brings together leading researchers from central banks and universities, reflecting the Bank of England's extensive engagement with the wider research community.

-We are privileged to have partnerships with the 125 or so central banks and 40 additional regulatory authorities who attend our events each year.
+We are privileged to have partnerships with the 125 or so central banks and 35 additional regulatory authorities who attend our events each year.
 Their feedback is vital in shaping and developing our programmes, and we are hugely indebted to all those who share their experience and expertise at our events.